Change the look of bars, wedges, and more in Numbers on Mac

-Move only selected wedges or segments: Double-click the wedge or segment, or Command-click multiple items, then drag.
+Move only certain wedges or segments: Double-click the wedge or segment, or Command-click multiple items, then drag.

 You can also move the Rotation Angle control to change the orientation of pie wedges or donut segments.
-You may want to emphasize some data, for example, by positioning certain wedges at the top or bottom of the chart.
+See Rotate a 3D, radar, pie, or donut chart.

 Resize the center hole of a donut chart

 In the Format sidebar, click the Segments tab.